athena-paper/athena/README.md

 # First direct to project's root dir
 cd /PATH_TO_LLVM_DIR

-# Configure the project under root
+# Configure the project under root and run 'make' to build LLVM
 ./configure

-# Run 'make' to build LLVM
 make

 # Direct to projects folders, configure and make for each package.